2011 Stanley Cup playoffs

 The 2011 Stanley Cup playoffs was the playoff tournament of the National Hockey League (NHL) for the 2010–11 season.
 It began on April 13, 2011, after the conclusion of the regular season.
-The first game of the Finals between the Vancouver Canucks and Boston Bruins was held on June 1, and Boston went on to capture their first Stanley Cup championship since 1972 (sixth overall) in the deciding seventh game on June 15.
+The first game of the Stanley Cup Final between the Vancouver Canucks and Boston Bruins was held on June 1, and Boston went on to capture their first Stanley Cup championship since 1972 (sixth overall) in the deciding seventh game on June 15.

 The Canucks made the playoffs as the Presidents' Trophy winners with the most points (i.e. best record) during the regular season.
 The Detroit Red Wings increased their post-season appearance streak to twenty seasons, the longest active streak at the time.
 The New Jersey Devils missed the playoffs for the first time since 1996, ending their 13-year run of consecutive postseason appearances, the second longest streak at the time.
-This was the most recent time that the Buffalo Sabres made the playoffs; and to date they hold the all-time record for the longest playoff appearance drought.
+This was the last time the Buffalo Sabres made the playoffs until 2026, where they would go on to have the all-time record for the longest playoff appearance drought.
 This was also the last time that the Florida Panthers missed the playoffs during their 10-season drought, which was previously the all-time longest drought from the tournament.
+For the first time since the 1978 Stanley Cup playoffs only two Canadian teams made the playoffs: the Montreal Canadiens and the Vancouver Canucks.
 For the first time in NHL history, all three California-based teams, the Los Angeles Kings, San Jose Sharks, and Anaheim Ducks, made the playoffs.
 San Jose went on to the Western Conference Final, marking the fifth time in eight seasons that a California-based team did so.